GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 - terraform for running the Infrastructure-as-Code
 - postman for testing the API gateway
 - python3 for developing and testing the lambda
+- IAM permissions associated to terraform role of user to provision above listed infrastructure

 ## Recommended modules